About PAWS-GIST Clinic

-The work of the PAWS-GIST clinic is supported totally by donations and every penny brings us closer to a cure.
+The work of the PAWS-GIST clinic and wider PAWS-GIST research is supported by donations and every penny brings us closer to a cure.
 Your contribution means hope for everyone who is affected by PAWS-GIST.

 Donations and help with fundraising are also gratefully received.